-"I'm glad we've had the time this summer to get to know each other," he added.

-"I think it's important to find friendships with people of all ages and types.
-It's very important to understand the world in contexts other than your own.
+"I'm glad we've had this summer to get to know each other," he said.
+"I think it's important to find friendships with people of all ages and types, so you can understand the world in contexts other than your own.
 That's why reading is so important.
 That's why writing is so important."